TylorS/typed/docs/modules/Ref.ts.md

 ## Ref overview

-`Ref` is an abstraction for managing state-based applications using @see Env.
+`Ref` is an abstraction for managing state-based applications using [Env](./Env.ts.md).
 It exposes an extensible get/set/delete API for managing keys to values.
 Every `Ref` is connected to an `Env` that will provide the default value lazily when first asked for or after being deleted previously.

 The provided implementation will also send events containing all of the creations/updates/deletes occurring in real-time.